 Sample norms can include:

-if handled well your Team Survey can help your Team speak honestly about where the Team is and can begin to help craft a plan to improve the Team.
+if handled well your Team Survey can help your Team speak honestly about where the Team is, and can help the Team craft a plan to improve the Team.
 (See this video article- 7 Keys for Successful Opinion Surveys for a "how-to" on doing a Team Survey "right".)
 Sometimes the Team (and their Leader) need to be reminded that a Team is just like any relationship, if you want it to work it requires attention, focus, communication and dedication.
-Just the act of having honest discussions - through the Survey and then, the Team's Debriefing of the Results - will help the Team build more trust.
+Just the act of having honest discussions about where you are - through the Survey and then, the Team's Debriefing of the Results - will help the Team build more trust.